Universal Design for Learning

 www.udlcenter.org

 The goal of education in the 21st century is more than the mastery of content knowledge or use of new technologies.
 It is the mastery of the learning process.
-Universal Design for Learning (UDL) is a research-based set of principles to guide the design of learning enviroments that are accessible and effective for all.
+Universal Design for Learning (UDL) is a research-based set of principles to guide the design of learning environments that are accessible and effective for all.

 The UDL Guidelines, an articulation of the UDL framework, can assist anyone who plans lessons/units of study or develops curricula (goals, methods, materials, and assessments) to reduce barriers, as well as optimize levels of challenge and support, to meet the needs of all learners from the start.
 They can also help educators identify the barriers found in existing curricula.
 However, to fully understand these Guidelines one must first understand what UDL is.